Ohio State Buckeyes: Softball

-Synchronized swimming
+Artistic swimming

-In the team event, Ohio State has won 32 collegiate championships between 1977, the first year of the collegiate national championships, and 2019.
+Ohio State artistic swimming has won 32 collegiate team championships between 1977, the first year of the collegiate national championships, and 2019.
 Head coach Mary Jo Ruggieri led the team to 17 wins between 1977 and 1995, and Linda Lichter-Witter added at least seven more since 1996.
 Ohio State also has taken at least 61 individual honors in that span, including 11 by Karen and Sarah Josephson.
 Head Coach Holly Vargo-Brown led the team to their 32nd total championship in 2019, the most of any Ohio State varsity sport.

 Tennis

-The Men's and Women's Varsity Tennis teams have showed success both individually and as a team.
+The Men's and Women's Varsity Tennis teams have shown success both individually and as a team.
 Both the men's and women's teams share the outdoor tennis facility, the Stickney Tennis Center, dedicated in 1993.
 When the weather takes them indoors, both teams play at the Varsity Tennis Center, which was recently completed in November 2007.
 The outdoor facility has 12 courts and the indoor has six courts and are both located in Columbus, Ohio.